 11. Albuquerque, New Mexico

 If you’re taking a road trip through New Mexico, chances are you’ll start in Albuquerque or at least pass through.
-This quirky city deserves to be a destination all on its own, however, as there’s plenty to do in Albuquerque.
-From Breaking Bad filming locations to taking a hot-air balloon ride over the Sandia Mountains, Albuquerque is full of adventure.
+This quirky city deserves to be a destination all on its own, however, there’s plenty to do in Albuquerque.
+From visiting Breaking Bad filming locations to taking a hot-air balloon ride over the Sandia Mountains, this city is full of adventure.

 Visiting Albuquerque in January is a great option for anyone who wants to escape frigid winter temperatures but doesn’t mind a little chill.
 This month offers mild temperatures, with highs barely reaching the 50s but rarely dipping below 30 degrees.
 Bring some layers and you’ll be good to go.